FritsHoogland/procstat/README.md

 10:40:25   all             0.01      0.00      0.01      0.00      0.00      0.00      0.01      0.00      0.00      4.98      0.02      0.00
 10:40:26   all             0.01      0.00      0.01      0.00      0.00      0.00      0.00      0.00      0.00      4.99      0.02      0.00
 ```
+(scroll to the right to see the idle time)
 This is the reason why `procstat` is created.

 Current output options: